-It is made of a high-density foam inside and polyester cover outside to protect the baby’s head and keeps the baby’s limb inside the crib.
+It is made of a high-density foam inside and polyester cover outside to protect the baby’s head and keep the baby’s limb inside the crib.

 After looking through many products, this is the only safest crib liner available that protects the baby’s head from hitting the railing of the crib.

 This product is a bit pricey and not every baby needs them.
 But if your baby is like mine – a big tornado- you might need this.
 My little one was hitting his head multiple times per night and would wake up crying.
 After using this liner, he is still hitting his head to the railing but not waking up crying!!

 There are other types of padded crib bumpers available at a much better price, but thick material may restrict airflow in and out of the crib.
-Also, a padded bumper may pause the risk of your baby climb over to get out of the crib.
+Also, a padded bumper may pause the risk of your baby climbing over to get out of the crib.

 2. BreathableBaby Breathable Mesh Crib Liner

 Another great option for keeping your baby inside the crib is the BrathableBaby mesh crib liner!

 These mesh crib liners are highly loved products by parents.
 It is made of lightweight, breathable mesh without any padding to restrict airflow.
 The fabric of mesh liner promotes airflow and the baby cannot suffocate or re-breath her own carbon dioxide if she gets too close to the mesh.
 That’s why many parents are switching to mesh pads over regular crib bumpers.